Ralph Hamor: Later years

 At some point in the early 1620s, Hamor married Elizabeth Fuller Clements, with whom he had no recorded children.

-On June 11, 1623, Thomas Hamor, died of a burning fever, as reported by surgeon Samuel Mole; Hamor inherited the rights to Thomas' land.
+On June 11, 1623, brother Thomas Hamor, died of a burning fever, as reported by surgeon Samuel Mole; Hamor inherited the rights to Thomas' land.
 In that same year, Hamor married Elizabeth Fuller, born in 1579.
 Elizabeth was the widow of Jeffrey Clements.
 Elizabeth had seven children from her previous marriage, born between 1601 and 1609 in Clarkenwell, England.
 In October of that same year, Hamor gave a formal update to the Virginia Company of the condition of the Colony.

 During the spring of 1624, Hamor became involved in another land dispute, this time with Ralph Evers, over cleared land on Hog Island.
 Evers was eventually allowed the rights to the land, and Hamor was given 200 acres along with funds compensating him for the building he erected on the property given to Evers.

-On August 14, 1624, Hamor acquired a home on a 1.5 acre lot.
+On August 14, 1624, Hamor acquired a home on a 1.5-acre lot.
 He resided there with his wife, Elizabeth, and two of her children, Jeremiah II and Elizabeth Clements.
 According to the 1624 Census of Hog Island, Hamor had a total of seven servants.
 Six of those servants, Jeoffrey Hull, Mordecay Knight, Thomas Doleman, Elkinton Ratcliffe, Thomas Powell, and John Davies, lived with them.

 By 1625, Hamor had acquired 250 acres on Hog Island, and another 500 acres at Blue Point, while remaining involved in legal matters of the Jamestown colony, including land disputes, public blasphemy hearings, illegal alcohol sales, even the authorization of the arrest of the town's gunsmith John Jefferson, who eloped with his maidservant.

 Hamor died around October 11, 1626.
-Just after his death, Elizabeth remarried Captain Tobias Felgate in early February, 1627, but she died just two years later back in England, in 1629.
+Soon after his death, in early February of 1627, Elizabeth remarried Captain Tobias Felgate.
+Two years later, Elizebeth died while in England.